 It also began examining just how incredibly screwed up a person would have to be to lead the lifestyle hunters do.
 Although it never sacrifices its premise of being a fun show about two guys with a cool car hunting monsters, it gets very serious and thus very dark on these occasions.

 One episode deconstructs the idea of standing up to a bully.
 As a kid, Sam beat up a bully named Dirk and saddled him with an unflattering nickname, "The Jerk".
 This ruins Dirk's reputation and his life spiraled out of control as he grew up until he died of a drug overdose.
+Since the Winchesters moved around a lot, Sam left before he could witness any of the fallout.
 It's only years later that Sam found out Dirk was also oppressed in school for being poor and stupid.

 "Wishful Thinking" deconstructs a Satellite Love Interest in an example of a guy who made the wish that his high school crush would love him over anything else.
 At first, he is happy with this new situation but eventually, he becomes disheartened by the fact she literally has no other personality other than pleasing and loving him, even resorting to murder for him to maintain their "love".